The10thDoc/Conveyor_Belt_Web_Server/README.md

 - Connect to a PostgreSQL database hosted through Heroku
 - Display tables on website from database
 - Process queries to add rows to tables
-- Process queries to sort tables by various attributes